 - Place the stained smear on the microscope stage smear side up and focus the smear using the 10X objective.

 - Choose an area of the smear in which the cells are well spread in a monolayer.
 Center the area to be studied, apply immersion oil directly to the smear, and focus the smear under oil with the 100X objective.

-Diagnostic microbiology laboratory generally does not perform simple staining method.
-Differential staining such as Gram Staining and AFB Staining are commonly used to identify and differentiate the bacterial isolates.
+Diagnostic microbiology laboratory generally does not perform simple staining methods.
+Differential stainings such as Gram staining and AFB staining are commonly used to identify and differentiate bacterial isolates.
 Simple staining can be useful in the following circumstances.

-- To differentiate bacteria from yeast cells: When endocervical swab culture is done in Blood agar both Staphylococcus spp and yeast cells may give similar looking colonies in Blood agar (a common error for new technologist or microbiologist with less experience).
-Performing wet mount technique or simple staining from the isolate can be helpful.
+- To differentiate bacteria from yeast cells: When endocervical swab culture is done in blood agar both Staphylococcus spp and yeast cells may give similar-looking colonies in Blood agar (a common error for a new technologist or microbiologist with less experience).
+Performing the wet mount technique or simple staining from the isolate can be helpful.

 - To presumptively identify the bacterial isolate

 Due to their ubiquitous presence, Bacillus spp may present as a contaminant in the culture plates.
-In some circumstances (e.g. growth in Blood Agar but no growth in MacConkey Agar), identifying the shape of the bacteria (rod or cocci) may help to eliminate the isolate as possible contaminants (e.g., Bacillus spp) or further process as potential pathogen (cocci).
+In some circumstances (e.g. growth in Blood agar but no growth in MacConkey agar), identifying the shape of the bacteria (rod or cocci) may help to eliminate the isolate as possible contaminants (e.g., Bacillus spp) or further process as a potential pathogen (cocci).